 It could be said that for every company that quits China amid heightened tensions with the US and a de-facto trade war between the two powers, there’s a company ready to nearshore in Latin America.
-This “nearshoring”,or “friendshoring”, trend has been gaining steam over the past few years and is set to take off.
-Nearshoring in Mexico is taking hold fast – no one in the Americas has benefitted more from this trend than the Mexican manufacturing and tech sectors.
+Nearshoring in Mexico is perhaps the most visible place to see this.
+Businesses are flocking to the country to ensure secure shipping routes and logistical connections.

-A growing number of US companies sooner or later realized they couldn’t rely on China anymore.
-Disruptions in global supply chains brought on by the COVID-19 pandemic, frosty US-China relations, Russia’s invasion of Ukraine, and rising inflation have led many companies to move their operations closer to home.
-Nearshoring, or expanding a presence to countries with proximity to a company’s customer base, seems a logical move for many.
-More often than not, Mexico became the country of choice.
+A growing number of US companies sooner or later realized they couldn’t rely on China.
+Disruptions in global supply chains brought on by a variety of global events have led many companies to move their operations closer to home.
+Expanding a presence to countries with proximity to a company’s customer base, seemed like a logical move for many.
+More often than not, nearshoring in Mexico has become the country of choice.

-Nearshoring in Mexico also got a financial shot in the arm in July 2022.
-That’s when the Inter-American Development Bank (IDB) pledged to invest between $1.75 billion USD to $2.25 billion USD to promote nearshoring initiatives in the country.
-For any large decision, such as where in Mexico to locate your nearshoring operation, you can get only so much information from Google searches and phone calls with associates south of the border.
-That’s why before any significant move is made, it’s essential to hire a legal representative in Mexico to provide businesses with on-the-ground expertise and straightforward answers.
+For any large decision, such as where precisely you want to be nearshoring in Mexico, you can get only so much information from Google searches and phone calls with associates south of the border.
+That’s why it’s essential to hire a legal representative in Mexico to provide businesses with on-the-ground expertise and straightforward answers.
+At Biz Latin Hub we can help you expand fast.

 1. Lower cost of labor